 bar.max = totalSteps;

-This is the reason I use <progress> almost daily.
-When forms have 3, 4, or 5 steps, showing progress increases the completion rate.
+This is precisely the reason I use <progress> almost daily.
+When forms have 3, 4, or 5 steps, showing users where they are significantly increases completion rates.
+The perception of advancement reduces the feeling of effort.

 Practical example: progress bar for multi-step form